 If you’re considering purchasing a ping pong table for the first time but, have tons of questions about ping pong table dimensions floating through your head; you’ve come to the right spot.
 The purpose of this post is to inform you all about ping pong table dimensions and what things to consider before buying one.

-What are official ping pong table dimensions?
-Well, according to the International Table Tennis Federation, an "official tournament approved" table's dimensions should be 274cm long (9ft) by 152.5cm wide (5ft) and have a height off the ground of exactly 76cm or 2.5ft.
-Also, the net should be 15.25cm high off the table and the table itself should be at least 15 millimeters long.
+According to the International Table Tennis Federation, an “official tournament approved” table’s dimensions should be 9 feet long by 5 feet wide and have a height off the ground of exactly 2.5 feet.
+Also, the net should be a total of 6 inches off the table.

 But, does that mean you’ve got to have an “Olympic Games ready” ping pong table, just to have the guys over for some beer and ping pong?
 No.